muratk3n/thirdwave/en/tweets/2020/week14b.md

 COV update, 174K more cases in 3 days.

 Change in coloring scheme - now the colors show "new cases", calculated as confirmed - (recovered+death).
 China had its color downgrade to indianred their numbers have caught up, new confirmed cases do not appear as fast.
+As new cases decrease, the colors should get lighter, eventually hopefully all clean.

 Death rate: now that China's new cases slowed the fate of most of the patients became clear, and if we believe their numbers, death rate is